 How to delay Windows 10 updates, like the upcoming May 2019 Update

-Do you want to stop Windows 10 May 2019 Update from installing, when it arrives at the end of the month, through Windows Update?
-If you have Windows 10 Pro, Windows 10 Education or Windows 10 Enterprise installed, you can postpone the upgrade for at least four months or until August 2019.
-This way you make sure that bugs and driver issues get fixed before installing the update on your Windows 10 computers and devices.
-Here is how to delay feature updates in Windows 10, for quite a long time:
+Do you want to stop Windows 10 May 2019 Update from installing?
+Microsoft made it available through Windows Update as of May 21st.
+If you have Windows 10 Pro, Windows 10 Education or Windows 10 Enterprise installed, you can postpone the upgrade for at least four months or until September 2019.
+However, Windows 10 Home users do not have the same option, just some limited means for delaying updates.
+Here is how to delay feature updates in Windows 10:

 If you do not know which Windows 10 edition you have installed, read: What version, edition and type of Windows 10 do I have installed?
 If you do have Windows 10 Pro, Education or Enterprise, read on.

 Open the Settings app.
 One quick way to do it is to press the Start button and then on its shortcut in the Start Menu.
 Alternatively, you can press the Windows + I keys on your keyboard.